ruachang/UIUC-CS543-ECE549/MP5/README.md

    1. **Secret test set [30 pts].**
        The starter code produces predictions on the test set, writing to the file `Q2_sseg_predictions.npy`.
 Upload the file `Q2_sseg_predictions.npy` for your best model on gradescope to have it graded.
 If you want, you can also show your scores on the class leaderboard, and challenge your classmates to beat you!

-       **We will give up to 4pts of extra credits to top-5 entries on the leaderboard!**
+       **We will give up to 4pts of extra credits to top-5 entries on the leaderboard!
+Note that late submissions will not be eligible for extra-credits.**

        **In your report, include:** test set accuracy of your best model.
        You can get this from gradescope.
 A reasonable submission with average IoU more